Shad-0/Shad-0.github.io/_posts/2018-08-10-Responder.md

 ### 1. Getting credentials: Responder?
 Maybe not.
 After a quick kickoff meeting we were off.
 Normally, in a regular internal penetration test this is where I would fire up wireshark and start listening for NBT-NS and LLMNR broadcasts.
 If found, fire up Responder, collect some Net-NTLM hashes, throw hashcat at them and in some cases, r00t dance.
-However, we figured this would likely get us caught.
+This approach however would likely get us caught.
 To explain why, lets go back to how and why Responder works.
 I am not going to go into the details of Responder and NBT-NS/LLMNR poisoning as the internet is filled with explanations of the attack.
 Suffice to say that when DNS fails to resolve a hostname for whatever reason
 (user "fat fingers" the name, DNS UDP packet - yes, [UDP](https://www.ietf.org/rfc/rfc1035.txt) - gets dropped, or some other reason) it turns back to Link Layer Multicast Name Resolution and NetBios name service to resolve the name.
 It does this by sending a broadcast literally asking who the host is.